View Jamie Bax's Obituary on emissourian.com and share memories

 |

+Jamie was preceded in death by her grandparents, Marilyn Remillard and Robert and JoAnn Watson; two aunts, Ann Marie Miller and Linda Ann Cobb; and her grandparents-in-law, Sylvester Bax, Frances Steitz, Ollie Niere and Clyde Kratzer.

+She is survived by her husband and parents, all of Washington; her parents-in-law, Garry and Wanda Bax, Defiance; her grandfather, Donald Remillard, Washington; her grandmother-in-law, Beatrice Kratzer, St. Ann; two brothers-in-law: Justin Bax and wife Mallory, St. Charles, and Jacob Bax and wife Bridget, Forest Park, Ill.; sister-in-law, Julia Bax, St. Louis; two godchildren, Camilla Trentmann and Barrett Bax; her beloved cairn terrier, Josie; seven uncles, Mike Watson and wife Nancy, Naples, Fla., Larry Watson and wife Julie, Jacksonville, Ill., Tom Watson and wife Marianne, Plymouth, Mich., Dave Watson and wife Julie, Raymond, Ill., Tom Remillard and wife Robin, Washington, Jim Remillard and wife Karen, Rolla, and Tim Remillard, Washington; five aunts, Barb Hamann and husband David, Howell, Mich., Rose Holbert and husband Donald, Springfield, Ill., Laurie Klott and husband Chris, Union, Lisa Trentmann and husband Kurt, and Luann Peters and husband Gary, all of Washington; one niece; nephews; cousins; other relatives and many friends.

-A funeral Mass for Jamie Lynn Bax, nee Watson, 31, Washington, will be Thursday, Feb.
-7, at 10 a.m. at Our Lady of Lourdes Catholic Church, Washington.
+A funeral Mass was celebrated Thursday, Feb.
+7, at 10 a.m. at Our Lady of Lourdes Catholic Church, Washington, with the Rev. James Theby officiating.